keypom/keypom-docs/docs/Tutorials/Basics/fc-drops.md

 ```

 ## Creating Drop with Function Call Data
-In this section, you'll learn about the process of creating a FC drop using the SDK.
+In this section, you'll learn about the process of creating an FC drop using the SDK.

-This process starts with calling the `initKeypom` function.
-This will always be the first function you call to interact with the SDK.
+This process starts with calling the `initKeypom` function and will always be the first function you call to interact with the SDK.

 `initKeypom` initializes the SDK to allow for interactions with the Keypom smart contracts.
 Without it, none of the other SDK functions would work as expected.
 If a NEAR connection is not already present, it will initialize a new one for you.
 More info on the `initKeypom` function can be found [here](../../keypom-sdk/modules#initkeypom).